brentvollebregt/nitratine.net/README.md

 ### Large

 - Use image sharp to blur in images:
-  - Header logo
-  - Home featured post images
   - Blog feed images
   - About experience with images
+  - Sidebar recent videos
+  - Sidebar featured sites
 - Headers + icons
 - redirects
 - Mocking old style sheet for code